The Door County Sled Dogs

 The Door County Sled Dogs team is made up of separate parts, none more important than the other.
 Each relies on one another and is eager and willing to do their part.
 The sport of dog sledding is a high-energy sport with all the ups and downs that entails.
 It is great exercise and it is sometimes tricky.
 It can be dangerous and even life-threatening under certain circumstances.
 But given the right conditions and a top-notch team, it is more often graceful, poetic, and wondrous.
-Rick and Bonnie sum it all up by saying, “Mostly, it’s A BLAST!”
+Our Founders Rick and Bonnie sum it all up by saying, “Mostly, it’s A BLAST!”

 Star was rescued from right here in Door County along with her sisters, Valentine and Rose, and her mom, Emma.
 Star is also the sweetest dog you will ever meet.
 There is something about her that makes kids fall in love with her in seconds and she loves them too!
 She is always full of enthusiastic smiles!
 She loves to eat and loves to love! ...
 Oh, and did we mention?
 The best sled dog around!